akkadotnet/akka.net/README.md

 # Pigeon

-*Alpha stage, do not use in production.*
+*Early beta, do not use in production.*

 ###High performance Actor Model framework.
 Pigeon is an unofficial port of the Scala/Java Akka actor model framework.